Market Maker Vaults

 This page explains how Lyra's liquidity pools, which are referred to as market maker vaults or MMVs, operate.

-Liquidity providers can deposit sUSD to a Lyra market maker vault (MMV) in order to collect trading fees from users of the protocol.
+Liquidity providers can deposit USDC or sUSD to a Lyra market maker vault (MMV) in order to collect trading fees from users of the protocol.
 In doing so, they take on a few risks:

-- 1.Options market making risk: LP capital will appreciate or depreciate depending on the performance of the AMM's options position (which is inverse to that of the traders).
+- 1.Options market-making risk: LP capital will appreciate or depreciate depending on the performance of the MMV's options position (which is inverse to that of the traders).

-Users can deposit or withdraw their funds into the AMM at any point in time, subject to a short delay.
+Users can deposit or withdraw their funds into the AMM at any point in time, subject to a short delay and withdrawal fee.
 The steps by which this occurs are:

 - 1.The user signals their intention to deposit/withdraw funds.
 A user cannot rescind their decision to deposit after signaling.